out-of-tune/OOT/api/README.md

     name
 }
 ```
-Both signup and login mutations have the same responseobject:
+Both sign-up and login mutations have the same response object:
 ```
 {
     success,